The 15 Best B2B Customer Support Software in 2025: Free & Paid Options

 Beyond channels, essential B2B features include: account-level organization (seeing all conversations by company, not just individual tickets), API access for custom workflows, team collaboration within threads, AI-powered triage and routing, and technical escalation paths to engineering.

-According to HubSpot's 2024 research, 92% of CRM leaders report AI has improved response times.
+Salesforce's 2025 State of Service Report found that 30% of cases are now resolved by AI, expected to reach 50% by 2027.
 But AI that just deflects customers isn't the goal—AI should make your human team faster, not replace them.

 Do I need business messaging support like Slack, Teams, or Discord?